Declaring that 'Emotions are Behavior'

-If behavior is something we do, an action we perform, how do we do emotions?
-Emotions are not things that one does but things one feels.
-Feelings happen to people, not something someone does.
+If behavior is something we do, an action we perform, how do we 'do' emotions?
+Saying this has little sense.
+Emotions are not things that we do but things we feel.
+Feelings happen to us.
 While I might feel happy today, I can’t feel ‘jump’ today.
 I may be cooking, although I can’t be “happying” and while I can jump, I can’t sad.
-The further suggestion that we can view “Feelings as behavior” has little sense either.
+The additional suggestion that we can view “Feelings as behavior” has little sense either.
 Feelings as which behavior?
 As jumping?
-As playing the piano? (although one might feel happy while playing the piano).
+As playing the piano? (although one might feel happy while playing the piano), marching in band?

 And, while we learn to do many things, we don’t learn to feel.
 Moreover, as we learn to do things, we can improve and eventually succeed in our efforts with practice.
 However, it makes no sense to say that someone may succeed or fail at sadness (although a Ph.D level behavior analyst offered a rebuttal to one of my posts by insisting that "being better at sadness is depression".) or that someone can practice 'doing sadness'.
 No one teaches me to feel sad.
 However, one may learn to refine expressions of feeling.

 Furthermore, we know that someone can be ordered to do something, for example to clean the floor or to clap, but they can't be ordered to love.
 What's more, someone can decide to clap, but not decide to feel sad.
 And while we may shape behavior, how do you shape feelings?
 What would a successive approximation of 'pride' look like?
 How would one do a task analysis of 'sad'?